Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 Tufts Regular Decision Acceptance Rate

 Like its ED data, Tufts does not consistently publish Regular Decision (RD) breakdowns in its Common Data Set filings, making historical comparisons difficult.
-The earliest available figures date to the Class of 2022:
+Here’s the available data:

 |